- What is radiation therapy? When is it used?

 Patient and family safety

-Sometimes doctors recommend certain safety measures to protect the people around you from the systemic radiation in your body.
+Sometimes certain safety measures are needed to protect the people around you from the systemic radiation in your body.
 This is because the radioactive materials can leave your body through saliva, sweat, blood, and urine, making these fluids radioactive.

 In most cases, the safety precautions must be followed only the first few days after treatment.
 Over time, the radiation becomes weaker and your body gets rid of it.
-Talk to the doctor or nurse about how long this may take in your case, and if there are special precautions you will need to take.
+Talk to your cancer care team about how long this may take in your case, and if there are special precautions you will need to take.

 You might be told to follow these precautions for a certain amount of time:

 - Flush the toilet twice after each use, and wash your hands well after using the toilet.